Outdoor Air Quality Index (AQI) - Ozone

 - Analysis of Performance

 - Why Is This Important?

 - City Organization Impact on Performance

 Analysis of Performance

-Ground level ozone concentrations did not meet the target for this quarter.
-Ozone formation is influenced by many factors including intensity and hours of sunlight, stability of the atmosphere, and sources of air pollutants.
+Ground level ozone concentrations met the target for this quarter.
+Ozone formation is influenced by many factors including intensity and hours of sunlight, stability of the air, and sources of air pollutants.
 Lower ozone concentrations in the winter are typical due primarily to shorter, cooler days.

 The metric is a measure of the number of 'good' air quality days (as defined by EPA’s Air Quality Index - AQI) in a quarter based on ozone air monitoring data from Fort Collins.
 The AQI is calculated by EPA as a measure of local air quality and its effect on human health.
 The higher the AQI value, the greater the level of air pollution and the greater the health concern.
 'Good' air quality corresponds to an AQI of 50 or less (on a scale of 0-500) and poses little or no risk of adverse health effects.
 An ozone target of 75% 'Good' days in a quarter was selected to evaluate local air quality conditions.

 Ground level ozone is a respiratory irritant.
 Children, older adults, people with lung disease, and people who are active outdoors may be particularly sensitive to ozone.
 Fort Collins is part of the Front Range area that is out of compliance with the 8-hour ozone health standard.

 Low - This metric is influenced much more directly by atmospheric conditions and emissions from motor vehicles and industry than it is by City efforts to implement emission reduction strategies and programs.